hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 .. image:: /static/images/django_it_worked_default_page.png

-There's more information about the test server here: https://docs.djangoproject.com/en/1.4/intro/tutorial01/#the-development-server
+There's more information about the development server here: https://docs.djangoproject.com/en/1.4/intro/tutorial01/#the-development-server

 Now, manual tests like the one we've just done are all very well, but in TDD